Portfolio / The Old Lodge, Hamilton. APG Offices

 The building was built with a double skin brick construction which has been retained and seismically improved.
 The paint introduced to the exterior sometime in the 1970s was carefully removed to reveal the beautiful original brick colour.
 Windows were replicated but lowered to provide light into both sides of the building.
 Bricks removed were reutilised inside and an large timber lintel that was over the fireplace has been repurposed as a seat.

-APG Architects were guided by a strong commitment to sustainability and heritage preservation in the renovation of our own office building and together with our consultant team worked together to transform the dilapidated structure into modern office spaces, respecting the building's historical character while meeting sustainability requirements.
+APG Architects were guided by a strong commitment to sustainability and heritage preservation in the renovation of our own office building and together with our partners worked together to transform the dilapidated structure into modern office spaces, respecting the building's historical character while meeting sustainability requirements.

 The project was a finalist for the Excellence in Sustainability in the Central Property Awards 2024, highlighting the team's innovative approach to preserving history while promoting environmental stewardship.